hggorel/Project4/index.md

 After looking at a lot of the statistics from a more global view looking for specific trends in all of them, I decided to more closely examine a few specific countries.
 As we saw in the emissions graph, Brazil, China, the EU, India, Japan, Russia and the United States all had the highest emissions on record in 2018.
 In further exploration of these countries in particular I was hoping to see a trend in these countries decisions or impacts that could make them have the highest emissions.

 <img src="https://hggorel.github.io/Project4/assets/images/Graph9.PNG" width="650" height="450">
-(Fig 8 - This multi-bar chart breaks and compares the biggest contribution areas to each countries emissions in the 2018 reportings, the main categories being Energy, Electricity/Power and Industrial Processes)
+(Fig 8 - This multi-bar chart breaks and compares the biggest contribution areas to each countries emissions in the 2018 reporting, the main categories being Energy, Electricity/Power and Industrial Processes)

 We can see that of these three main areas, Energy is the largest percentage of all of their emissions by far.
 Even the countries with significantly less emissions follow in that trend of having Energy as the highest contributor.
 This could help countries in their policy making to see where the highest amount of their impact is coming from.